 The DOL says compensation should be reasonable, reasonable by whose standards?
 Who will be the actual judge of the term “reasonable?”
 The DOL makes this statement but leaves no actual guideline for what to consider reasonable compensation.
 Is that not a complete reversal of thinking, a guideline that is completely impossible to understand?
 Are commission and fees compensation?
 How about a situation where an agent makes both?
 Is that “reasonable?”

-Just to attempt (or pretend) to comply with this new rule will dive the cost of doing business sky high and who is there to pass the costs on to?
+To attempt (or pretend) to comply with this new rule will dive the cost of doing business sky high and who is there to pass the costs on to?
 Plus the new definition of suitability sets out a specific method for dealing with a transaction that may not be suitable.
-Instead of dealing with the State Department of Insurance, the Department of Labor will be sticking their mitt into the process, a process that means more and more expense for everyone except of course the DOL.
+Instead of dealing with the State Department of Insurance, the Department of Labor will be sticking their mitt into the process, a process that means more and more expensive for everyone except of course the DOL.

 If the consumer has a complaint, the complaint is filed with their state DOL, state auditors conduct the review and make the initial determination.
-If they conclude that the sale is unsuitable (by their standards), the insurance carrier then becomes liable for that sale which was deemed unsuitable.
-Can you even imagine the costs associated with this new system; of course our current system does the same thing accept it leaves out a certain level of bureaucracy, the DOL.
+If they conclude that the sale is unsuitable (by their standards), the insurance carrier then becomes liable for that sale which was deemed inappropriate.
+Can you even imagine the costs associated with this new system; of course our current system does the same thing except it leaves out a certain level of bureaucracy, the DOL.
 The costs for this system at the state department of insurance are going to be huge because more and more levels will need to be in place to deal with the regulations required by the DOL.
 Costs everywhere will skyrockets.
-Once again unfunded mandates will be handed down by congress (DOL) and we as citizens will be forced to comply by paying even more in taxes.
+Once again unfunded mandates will be handed down by Congress (DOL), and we as citizens will be forced to comply by paying even more in taxes.